-Currently, public assemblies are not permitted, sanctioned, or endorsed by the City.
-When the State of Oregon required monitors for large assemblies, Salem stopped issuing permits for special events in the parks or for the use of the streets for parades and marches.
-Our intent was to discourage social gatherings, consistent with public health guidance.
-When we know of events in advance and have contact information, the City always requests the cooperation of event organizers in complying with public safety and public health guidelines and requirements.
+Due to the State pandemic restrictions, the City of Salem stopped issuing permits for special events in the parks or for the use of the streets for parades and marches in July 2020.
+The City of Salem's intent was to discourage social gatherings, consistent with public health guidance.

 Can the police prevent or shut down assemblies or marches?

 The police cannot prevent assemblies and marching absent a specific, direct, and actionable threat to public safety, or of violence or property damage.
 Language has sometimes been offensive, obscene, and personally objectionable, but has not risen to a level to preemptively stop a march.
 Freedom of speech is protected.
 Language, however offensive, is not grounds for arrest.
 The right of assembly and to free speech are fundamental rights under the U.S. and Oregon Constitutions.
 Absent a threat to public safety, or violence or property damage, the police do not have the authority to order a crowd to disperse or arrest individuals who do not comply simply because an event has not been issued a permit.